 (3) the defendant has at least two prior felony convictions of either a crime of violence or a controlled substance offense.

 The Guidelines further state that a crime of violence is:

-force clause is limited to force against the person, while 924(c) covers force
+The court noted that “[a]lthough both 18 U.S.C.
+924(c) and USSG 4B1.1(a) have a use-of-force clause, the Guidelines’ force clause is limited to force against the person, while 924(c) covers force against person or property. “

 The Hobbs Act statute provides:

 Whoever in any way or degree obstructs, delays, or affects commerce or the movement of any article or commodity in commerce, by robbery or extortion or attempts or conspires so to do, or commits or threatens physical violence to any person or property in furtherance of a plan or purpose to do anything in violation of this section shall be fined under this title or imprisoned not more than twenty years, or both.

 the unlawful taking or obtaining of personal property from the person or in the presence of another, against his will, by means of actual or threatened force, or violence, or fear of injury, immediate or future, to his person or property, or property in his custody or possession, or the person or property of a relative or member of his family or of anyone in his company at the time of the taking or obtaining.

 The Sixth Circuit further noted that the Tenth Circuit had squarely addressed this issue in United States v.
 O’Connor, 874 F.3d 1147 (10th Cir.
 2017), where the court held that Hobbs Act robbery is broader than the enumerated offenses of robbery and therefore fails to qualify under the Guidelines’ use-of-force clause.

 Next, the court noted that the case law and the Guidelines support using the categorical approach for both the instant offense (the Hobbs Act Robbery) and the prior offensess (the bank robbery and the other armed robbery).